LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Add createProductUrlFromPartsWithContainer() to create menu links for selected container when not current
   * Pass containerPath through to create methods of MenuSectionModel and MenuItemModel
   * Update menuSectionConfig generation utils to remove appBase prop

+### version 2.273.2
+*Released*: 20 December 2022
+* Issue 46908: Assure that columns added via `addToSystemView` in metadata are carried through to saved views

+### version 2.273.1
+*Released*: 19 December 2022
+* Remove premature return from renderLabel in TextInput
+* Set maxLength property on ProjectProperties name field

 ### version 2.273.0
 *Released*: 15 December 2022